syseeker/dedupe-ER-dblp-acm/README.md

 # dedupe-ER-dblp-acm
-A record linkage example using dedupe on DBLP-ACM dataset
+A record linkage example using jupyter notebook and dedupe on DBLP-ACM dataset.